 If you live outside the region, we can modify this process with an initial phone meeting, followed by referral and notes from a trainer in your area, and then in-person lessons where you and your dog travel to train with me for the initial assessment.

 SDA Initial Trial

 The purpose of this initial board-and-train is twofold.
-First, your dog will be trained in the skills they need for their current age and level of training – usually basic manners, but more advanced dogs may train in public access or task work.
+First, your dog will be trained in the skills they need for their current age and level of training – usually basic manners, but more advanced dogs, may train in public access or task work.
 This high-quality, intensive training will benefit you and your dog no matter the outcome.
-Secondly, by living with your dog for a month, your trainer will get a much clearer idea of your dog’s personality, temperament, and trainability.
+Secondly, by living with your dog, your trainer will get a much clearer idea of your dog’s personality, temperament, and trainability.

-After this initial period of B&T and transition lessons, your dog will either be accepted into SDA for further training, or you will be advised of other options for your – now better-behaved – pet dog.
+After the trial B&T and transition lessons, your dog will either be accepted into SDA for further training, or you will be advised of other options for your better-behaved pet dog.

 SDA Training Process

 Dogs that have a successful initial training period are accepted into SDA.
 With the in-depth information about you and your dog that we’ve gathered through the intake and assessment process, we are able to provide a good estimate about the length of time and the costs involved in training.
 Based on this information, a detailed lesson plan and package estimate are drawn up.
 A typical plan would involve rotating periods of your dog boarding with us for intensive training, followed by transition lessons with you before your dog returns home for a few weeks for team training, and then the dog returns to SDA again.